Updated: August 2024

 • An increase in the rate of the disability allowance to match it with the poverty threshold (€291.50).

-• A special fund for equipment, technology and other essential assistive aids and appliances for people with higher support needs and their families who face the highest cost of disability.
+• A special fund is needed for equipment, technology, and essential assistive aids for people with higher support needs.